W3SS/microservices-software-architecture/README.md

 cd angularjs-material   #go to repo
 ```
 ```
-docker-compose up #run backend and frontend as different services
+docker-compose up #run the backend and the frontend as microservices
 ```
 Client code is running on: http://localhost:8080